Center for Photography at Woodstock: Workspace

-The Center for Photography at Woodstock is equipped with state of the art digital lab, darkroom, and library.
+CPW has a Digital Media Lab that The Center for Photography at Woodstock is equipped with state of the art digital lab, darkroom, and library.

-Digital Kitchen

-Established in 2007.
-The Digital Kitchen is a community workspace utilized by area artists, CPW's workshops, and artists-in-residence.
-A Lab Manager provides technical support and mentors users.

 Darkroom

 The Darkroom is equipped for black-and-white film processing and printing.
 Staff provide support and mentors users.

 Library

 The Library includes over 1,500 monographs, exhibition catalogs, texts, and periodicals and is open to the public.
 This library is one of the most extensive photographic collections in the region including monographs, exhibition catalogs, critical texts, and publications including Aperture, Art Papers, Nueva Luz, PQ and Blindspot.

-Recent additions have been made such as, Brian Ulrich's Is This Place Great or What?, Robert Adams’ The Place We Live, Michal Chelbin's The Black Eye, and Diego Uchitel's Polaroids.
+Recent additions have been made such as, Brian Ulrich's Is This Place Great or What?, Robert Adams' The Place We Live, Michal Chelbi's The Black Eye, and Diego Uchitel's Polaroids.

-Photographer’s Salon
+Photographer's Salon

-The photographers’ Salon is a critic group that meets once a month and is run by Richard Edelman and Carlos Loret de Mola.
+The photographers' Salon is a critic group that meets once a month and is run by Richard Edelman and Carlos Loret de Mola.
 The Salon was previously run by Lilo Raymond and Dan McCormack in the 70's and 80's and then led by Harriet Tannin and Levi Cruz in the 90's.
 The Salon allows artists to gain new and insightful perspective from other artists in the area and gives them a chance to give and receive useful feedback.